outragedpinkracoon/outragedpinkracoon.github.io/coaching.md

 title: coaching
 description: Remote, private coaching for companies and individuals in tech from a leader with 15 years of experience.
 Hiring, onboarding, diversity and inclusion, line management, confidence, leadership, team performance and much more.
 ---

+** NOTE, I am currently at capacity for coaching.
+Please check back in September**

 I work in partnership with my clients to help them discover clarity, purpose and joy in their work.
 Through thoughtful questioning and guidance, I inspire them to choose courage over comfort and unlock the confidence to perform at their best.

 In particular I can help with: